comfysage/evergarden/README.md

 evergarden is a comfy neovim colorscheme for cozy morning coding.

-evergarden is inspired by the [everforest colorscheme](https://github.com/sainnhe/everforest).
+evergarden is inspired by the [everforest colorscheme](https://github.com/sainnhe/everforest) and [nord colorscheme](https://github.com/nordtheme/nord).

 evergarden was designed as a cozy theme with a focus on readability and visual comfort.